Hunting with bow and arrow is definitely a valid tool in the modern game mamagements situation.

 field (2 days) with no possibility to pre-scout or use tracking dogs.

-No hunter can hope for a controlled second shot with any type of weapon.
+No hunter can hope for a safe and controlled second shot with any type of weapon.

 EBF knows of no research indicating that a controlled second shot is better

-with a rifle.
-Some hunters even state that the ability to make a controlled second
+Some hunters even state that the ability to shoot a controlled second

-The killing potential of a multi-edged, razor-sharp hunting broadhead is equal to an expanding bullet.
-Hunting arrows provide excellent penetration in soft tissue.
-The extremely low frontal area and narrow cutting edges effectively deliver a high amount energy resulting in very effective penetration.
-The arrow’s lethality is related to a rapid drop in blood pressure, i.e. clinical shock.
-The razor-sharp edges cleanly cut arteries resulting in minimal arterial constriction and less release of blood-clotting substances.
-The opposite is true for the blunt trauma caused by a bullet, which bursts through tissues and causes the considerable release of these blood coagulants while also triggering arterial spasms, thus slowing the effect of circulatory collapse.
+The killing effect of a multi-edged, razor-sharp hunting broadhead is equal to an expanding bullet.
+Hunting arrows provide excellent penetration in tissue.
+The extremely small frontal area and narrow cutting edges effectively deliver a high load, resulting in very effective penetration.
+The arrow’s lethality is related to an immediate or a very rapid drop in blood pressure, i.e. clinical shock.
+The razor-sharp edges cleanly cut böoodvessels resulting in minimal arterial constriction and less release of blood-clotting substances.
+The prey succumb to chock, pneumothorax and haemothorax.

 No, the statistics from Denmark clearly show that this is not the case.
 The Danish study conducted between 1999 and 2004 reports 533 roe deer hit by arrows.
 Less than 5% of the roe deer reported hit were not recovered or were labeled as wounded.